EvernodeXRPL/sashimono/README.md

 * Boost Stacktrace - https://www.boost.org

 ## Setting up Sashimono Agent environment
+- Place a hotpocket contract named **default_contract** (Copies of this contract will be made when new instances are created) inside the **dependencies** directory.
+A new contract from hpcore with binary locations are set in the config will do it.
+In the future this will be placed by the installation process.

-Run the setup script located at the repo root (tested on Ubuntu 18.04).
+- Run the setup script located at the repo root (tested on Ubuntu 18.04).
 ```
 ./dev-setup.sh
 ```